matrix-org/synapse/docs/specification.rst

   A message which relates to the communication between a given pair of servers.
   A transaction contains possibly-empty lists of PDUs and EDUs.

 ..
+TODO
+  This glossary contradicts the terms used above - especially on State Events v.
+"State" and Non-State Events v.
+"Events".
+We need better consistent names.

+..
 Links through the external API docs are below
 .. =============================================